michael-milette/moodle-filter_filtercodes/README.md

 * {ifinsection}{/ifinsection} : Will display the enclosed content only if the user is in a section of a course which is not the Front Page.
 * {ifnotinsection}{/ifnotinsection} : Will display the enclosed content only if the user is not in a section of a course.
 * {ifcourserequests}{/ifcourserequests} : Will display enclosed contents only if the Request a Course feature is enabled.
+* {ifincohort idname|idnumber}{/ifincohort} : Will display enclosed content only if user is a member of the specified cohort.
+You can specify the ID of the cohort or the ID Number field in your cohort settings.

 If the condition is not met in the particular context, the specified tag and it's content will be removed.